platanus/blog/jekyll/_posts/2013-10-22-ghostr-hosting-ghost-blogs.md

 ---
-title: Ghostr: A platform to host your Ghosts Ghost Blogs!
+title: Ghostr: A platform to host your Ghosts Ghost Blogs
 author: Andres
 layout: post
 categories: